 Yimeng Gu

-I am a third-year Computer Science PhD student at Queen Mary University of London, where I am advised by Dr. Gareth Tyson and Dr. Ignacio Castro.
+I am a final-year Computer Science PhD student at Queen Mary University of London, where I am advised by Prof. Gareth Tyson.

 Prior to joining Queen Mary, I obtained my B.E. from Beihang University and my two M.S. from Carnegie Mellon University and The Hong Kong University of Science and Technology.

 I work on natural language processing with an application in misinformation detection.
-I was a research intern in Autodesk AI lab in summer 2023.
+I was a research intern in Autodesk AI lab during summer 2023.

 News